google/yapf/README.rst

 Installation
 ============

-YAPF supports Python 2.7 and 3.4+.

-We consider YAPF to be "alpha" quality, currently.
+We consider YAPF to be "alpha" quality at this time.
 Therefore, we don't yet support official releases to PyPI and the most stable and correct version is at the tip of the ``master`` branch in this repository.
 We plan to make a first beta release (including to PyPI) in the next few weeks.